ovidiuch/react-mock/README.md

 ## Why?

 The motivation for this project comes from wanting to load any type of React component in isolation—inside automated tests as well as in component explorers such as [Cosmos](https://github.com/react-cosmos/react-cosmos) or [Storybook](https://github.com/storybooks/storybook).
-Some components as stateful, while others fetch data or interact with some other external input.
+Some components are stateful, while others fetch data or interact with some other external input.

 The aim here is to isolate _all_ components, not just presentational and stateless components.